gboeing/ppd534/syllabus/readme.md

 ## Attendance Policy

 This is an in-person course.
 Students are expected to manage their schedules such that they can keep all of their commitments, including attending class.
 If you need to miss a class session, do not notify the instructor: attendance is not taken, so there are no "excused" versus "unexcused" absences, nor are there accommodations for missing in-class activities.
 It is the student's responsibility to request notes, etc from others who were in attendance.
+There is no accommodation for travel: it's the student's responsibility to know the school schedule before they book travel and to adjust travel dates as needed.

 ## Submission Policy